Savory Cottage Cheese Breakfast Bowl

 This is just about the easiest meal prepped breakfast ever.

-Buy a container of cottage cheese and a package of smoked salmon, and keep them in the fridge.
+Buy a container of cottage cheese and a package of smoked salmon (ideally a BIG package, so you can make a smoked salmon pizza, too), and keep them in the fridge.

 Chop up the cucumbers and onions, and keep those in separate containers in the fridge.